MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/work-with-event-hubs.md

    >
    >  In the [Azure Portal](https://portal.azure.com/), go to **Service Bus > [namespace] > Connection Information**.
 Copy the connection string from your SAS key for RootManagedSharedAccessKey to connect to your namespace.
    >
-   >  In Service Bus Explorer, expand the event hub you connected to [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+   >  In Service Bus Explorer, expand the event hub you connected to [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 Right-click the $Default consumer group, and then click Create Consumer Group Listener.
 Start the listener, and then review the JSON payload in the Event Text field of the Events tab.
    >
    > [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [JSON reference for events from Market Insights](event-hubs-json-reference.md)